jvbigio/spotify/README.md

 This application is purely frontend and authenticates directly to Spotify's API via API keys.

 I had a lot of fun building this application and making it user friendly and Spotify themed.
-I wanted to challenge myself by making this purely frontend since my last project (Twitter clone) I built out a backend server to handle API keys and various tasks.
+I wanted to challenge myself by making this purely frontend since my last project (Twitter clone) I built out a backend server to handle API requests and various tasks.

 That said, I built this project after a brief hiatus and just wanted to have fun.